Mentor Shatoyia Jones: Goal-Setting & Accountability; Self-development, Entrepreneurship, Multiple Streams of Income, Wealth Building

-I grew up poor to say the least, in the sense where having material things was more important than paying bills on time--my parental figure working hard hours only to continue living paycheck to paycheck and having to ask favors to keep the lights on, food on the table and upkeep an image that was slowly crumbling with every child who left home to pursue a better life.
-I also grew up in an abusive home: physical, verbal and emotional (not going to get into specifics as I'm not looking for a pity party), and nothing I ever did was good enough.
+and I always wanted to have the capacity to rise above my circumstances and be successful (live a life of peace, financial stability, travel, positive impact making---a life of choice and options).
+Growing up, having material things was more important than paying bills on time--my parental figure working hard hours only to continue living paycheck to paycheck and having to ask favors to keep the lights on, food on the table and upkeep an image that was slowly crumbling with every child who left home to pursue a better life.
 Though it's a joke where I come from, I self-harmed almost everyday.
 The racism (more like colorism) down South is very explicit and is embedded into the framework of even my culture.

 What It is Like Working With Me